opendistro-for-elasticsearch/kibana-notebooks/README.md

 1. Checkout this package from version control.
 1. Launch Intellij IDEA, Choose Import Project and select the `settings.gradle` file in the root of this package.
+1. Launch all gradle tasks from Intellij with the command line option '-Dcompiler.java=11'
-1. To build from command line set `JAVA_HOME` to point to a JDK 11 before running `./gradlew`
+1. To build from command line set `JAVA_HOME` to point to a JDK 10 and set up paths for both JAVA8_HOME and JAVA11_HOME before running `./gradlew`

 ## Build